CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 167-168
    :lineno-start: 167

-Finally, we shorten the grid to consider only habitable pixels according to land availability and expected income net of commuting costs to reduce numeric computations and initialize a few key variables before starting the optimization per se:
+Finally, we shorten the grid to consider only habitable pixels according to land availability and expected income net of commuting costs to reduce numeric computations, and initialize a few key variables before starting the optimization per se:

 .. literalinclude:: ../equilibrium/compute_equilibrium.py
    :language: python